tracel-ai/cubecl/cubecl-book/src/language-support/trait.md

 # Trait Support

-CubeCL partially supports trait to modularize your kernel code without any overhead.
+CubeCL partially supports traits to modularize your kernel code without any overhead.
 For now most features are supported except stateful functions.

 ```rust